arescrimson/WikiChrome/README.md

 ## About

 Chrome Web Extension built in TypeScript using Chrome API.
-Simple way to open highlighted text as a wikipedia article from either a right click menu, or a configurable keyboard shortcut.
+Simple way to open highlighted text as a Wikipedia article from right click menu or configurable keyboard shortcut.

 Currently under review for publishing in Chrome Web Store! :D